dstrelnikov/hydrosolver/README.md

 ## Documentations

-The documentation is provided in the `docs/` directory.
+The online documentation is available on [Read the Docs](https://hydrosolver.readthedocs.io/).
-Hydrosolver's functions and classes are reasonably documented.
-Whenever in doubt, use `help()` in Python's interpreter to get more information.

 Several hints for a quick-start are provided in the `examples/` directory.